informatica752/Informatica7522/sparql.md

 ```

 📝 Analysing the query:
+* Subject Target: The query isolates the unique URI assigned by ArCo to the Basilica (...`/basilica-di-san-petronio`) as the main subject of our search.

 To prevent false negatives, the query scans different vocabularies simultaneously:

-* The use of `UNION` ensures that if any (or all) of these properties exist within the graph, the server returns the literal text bound to a single unified variable (`?description`), maximizing performance and avoiding database timeouts
-he query systematically audits the graph for textual metadata related to the Basilica using two distinct semantic pathways:

 * Direct Attachment (`l0:description`): checks if a text block is directly attached to the main monument resource using the national OntoPiA base vocabulary.
 * Indirect Modeling (`arco:hasDescription`): analyses graph to see if the text is encapsulated within a complex, intermediate description resource (`?descResource`).
 If found, it extracts both its inner `l0:description` text and any metadata tag through an `OPTIONAL { ?descResource rdfs:label ... }` clause.

 * The variable Binding (`BIND`) dynamically generates tracking flags (`?property` and `?descriptionLabel`) to explicitly identify which pattern successfully retrieved the data.
+* The use of `UNION` ensures that if any (or all) of these properties exist within the graph, the server returns the literal text bound to a single unified variable (`?description`), maximizing performance and avoiding database timeouts.

 📊 Results:
 ❌ Empty Table
-It confirms the absence of any description
+It confirms the absence of any description.

 ### Query 2: Verifying the absence of the wikidata link🔗
 We executed a targeted SPARQL query to investigate whether ArCo's graph contains an explicit Linked Data connection to the corresponding Wikidata profile for the Basilica di San Petronio: